 About The Long Neck Hill Tribes: Get ready for an experience straight out of National Geographic as you visit the Karen Hill Tribes of Northern Thailand.
 Nicknamed the Long Necks, for their decorative brass neck rings, we find the women to be extremely interesting.
 Their heavy neck rings don’t actually make their necks longer, but instead push their collar bones and shoulders downward.
-It is interesting to learn that many of them established their traditional villages as war time refugees from neighboring countries.
+It is interesting to learn that many of them established their traditional villages as wartime refugees from neighboring countries.
 The Karen, known for their textile making will be happy you sell you a handmade blanket or carved souvenir.

-If you aren’t able to fit in an authentic Karen village trip near the Golden Triangle, at least stop by the touristy Exhibition Village near Tiger Kingdom to experience a peak into the unique Long Neck culture.
+If you aren’t able to fit in an authentic Karen village trip near the Golden Triangle, at least stop by the touristy Exhibition Village near the Tiger Kingdom to experience a peek into the unique Long Neck culture.
 Other Karen villages near Chiang Mai such as Ban Sop Had by Doi Inthanon National Park are okay, but you won’t find many women actually wearing the brass rings there.
 Three of our favorite Tribes to visit here are the Hmong (Meo), Big Earring (Akha) and the Long Necks (Karen).

 Human Zoo?: In our opinion having been to rural Karen Villages we’ve never felt out of place and it only seems like a human zoo if you let it.
 Trying breaking the ice by either talking to the ladies or buying some of their work and you’ll feel much more involved.
 Taking the extra step to engage inside of stare is a great way to get the women to open up to you as well.
 The further you get into the country the more authentic a visit will feel.
-For more in depth visits, you can even arrange an overnight visit to stay with a Karen family.
+For more in-depth visits, you can even arrange an overnight visit to stay with a Karen family.

 Read More: Long Neck Hill Tribe Village Tours.

-About The White Temple: With a modern artistic twist to class Thai architecture, the playful White Temple e (Wat Rong Kuhn) is one of the most memorable temples to visit in Thailand.
-From its white-washed facade, hidden symbolizism, and neighboring building complexes, the White Temple has to be seen to be believed.
-Since it is 2 hours north of Chiang Mai, typically the temple is best seen as a stop on a Golden Triangle day trip.
+About The White Temple: With a modern artistic twist to class Thai architecture, the playful White Temple (Wat Rong Kuhn) is one of the most memorable temples to visit in Thailand.
+From its white-washed facade, hidden symbolism, and neighboring building complexes, the White Temple has to be seen to be believed.
+Since it is 3 hours north of Chiang Mai, typically the temple is best seen as a stop on a Golden Triangle day trip.
 We wouldn’t do a Golden Triangle trip that doesn’t include the White Temple, it really is awesome.